 Sites which are linked to the lunar cycle are Louden Hill, Stripple Stones and Boskednan

 Much more can be found out about the archaeoastronomy of Cornwall in Carolyn’s book Celestial Stone Circles of West Cornwall.
-Otherwise, come and join us for a tour of the sites, you can book by contacting us on this website.
+Otherwise, come and join us for a tour of the sites, you can book by contacting us through this website.

 Famous astronomers such as John Couch Adams and Malachy Hitchins were born in Cornwall.
 Other astronomers conducted important astronomical work in Cornwall, such as John Bradley at the Lizard Lighthouse in 1769.